Gola Island: Description

 Gola Island is 1 km off the coast of Gweedore.
 Its many beaches and secluded bays attract visitors throughout the year.
 The island was populated up until the mid-1960s.
+The economy of the island historically relied on fishing, seasonal labor and small-scale farming.
 Today most of the buildings on the island are derelict, but some have been renovated as holiday homes and the island has been inhabited for most of the year since 2002.

 The island terrain is mildly hilly with many bog road and sheep paths.
 At present, during the winter the only inhabitants on Gola are animals.
 Sheep and some goats tend to reside along the cliffs.
 To the back of the island, seabirds are numerous, with cormorants, shags, razorbills, guillemots as well as the odd passing gannet and skua.
-At the southern end of the near Port na Crin and the old school house, many shore species of bird can be admired such as the eider, oystercatcher, divers and various species of tern.
+At the southern end of the near Port an Chrainn and the old school house, many shore species of bird can be admired such as the eider, oystercatcher, divers and various species of tern.

 Gola is the birthplace of renowned Irish writer, Seán 'ac Fhionnlaoich.
 The island has also been immortalised in the traditional children's song Báidín Fheilimí ("Phelim's Little Boat").

 Before 2005, there was no mains electricity available on the island, all dwellings relying on generators, oil lamps and renewable power sources such as solar and wind.